-The ST6253C, ST6260B and ST6263B are mask programmed ROM versions of ST62T53C, ST6260B and ST62T63C OTP devices.
+The ST6255C and ST6265B are mask programmed ROM versions.

-They offer the same functionality as OTP devices, selecting as ROM options the options defined in
+They offer the same functionality as OTP devices, selecting as ROM options the options defined in the programmable option byte of the OTP version, except the LVD & OSG options that are not available on the ST6265B ROM device.